MrOrnithorynque/CMAKE-TUTORIAL-WORKSOUP/README.md

 And tada!
 You have linked the SFML library to your project.

 Try to execute it now!

-#### Downloading a library

-With CMake, you can **download a library** from the internet and link it to your project.
-It is the main principle of CMake, **managing dependencies**.

-In this section, we will **download the SFML library** from the internet using CMake and link it to our project.

-Include the [`FetchContent`](https://cmake.org/cmake/help/latest/module/FetchContent.html) module with the [`include`](https://cmake.org/cmake/help/latest/command/include.html) command.

-> The include command is used to include a CMake file and so use the commands declared in it. (yes you can make your own commands with CMake)

-Use the [`FetchContent_Declare`](https://cmake.org/cmake/help/latest/module/FetchContent.html#command:fetchcontent_declare) command to download the SFML library from the internet.

-> You can use the git repository of the SFML library to download it.

-Then use the [`FetchContent_MakeAvailable`](https://cmake.org/cmake/help/latest/module/FetchContent.html#command:fetchcontent_makeavailable) command to make the library available to the project.

-> Because you are very intelligent, you did not put [`FetchContent_Declare`](https://cmake.org/cmake/help/latest/module/FetchContent.html#command:fetchcontent_declare) **AFTER** the [`target_link_libraries`](https://cmake.org/cmake/help/latest/command/target_link_libraries.html).
-Yes?

-Use the [`target_link_libraries`](https://cmake.org/cmake/help/latest/command/target_link_libraries.html) command to link the SFML library to the project.

-And finally, use the [`target_include_directories`](https://cmake.org/cmake/help/latest/command/target_include_directories.html) command to include the SFML library header files to the project.

 ### Project3 - Building a library (10 min max)